Democratic Party of Oregon: Early statehood period

 the convention nominated Lansing Stout, supported by pro-slavery factions led by Joseph Lane, for the United States House of Representatives over incumbent Democrat La Fayette Grover.
 Democratic control of the state legislature between 1859 and 1879 resulted in the selection of eight Democrats as US senators, and only three Republicans were chosen.
 Beginning in the 1880s the Democrats became the minority party when immigrants from Wisconsin, Michigan, Minnesota and foreign countries moving over to Oregon chose the Republican Party as their main party.

 With the start of the 1880s the Democrats had become the minority, and that stayed that way, for the most part, until the start of World War II.
 During those years however there were a few blips such as 1890 that had the Democrats back on the political map.
 The adoption of the direct primary gave the Democrats new forms of institutional democracy which lead the way for political advancement.
-The people of Oregon had a new way of thinking about politics and the Democrats started to use the reform-minded mentality that existed in some of the populous to overturn the Republican control of state politics.
+The people of Oregon had a new way of thinking about politics and the Democrats started to use the reform-minded mentality that existed in some of the populace to overturn the Republican control of state politics.

 Democratic reform

 The Democrats first started to make alliances with third parties in the 1890s but then moved on to market themselves as a partisan organization.
 The governor at the time, Sylvester Pennoyer, gathered a coalition with a start-up party called the Union Party and independent Republicans from Portland.
 Pennoyer won his re-election bid and this gave Democrats the confidence they were looking for to beat the Republicans, but the Republicans swept the rest of the state with the exception of a couple of seats in the state legislature.
 Pennoyer warned both parties of a third party rising due to lack of acknowledgment of political problems that faced the nation.
 He was correct as the People's Party emerged in Omaha.
 Pennoyer was agitated with the platforms of both parties that he left and joined the Populists.
 This created a split in the party between people who wanted to follow Pennoyer to the People's Party and the people who wanted to stay as Democrats.

 The refusal of the People's Party to join forces with the Democratic Party led to easy elections for Republicans in the years to come.
-In 1896 factionalism between these parties led the Republicans carrying Oregon in the Presidential and Congressional elections.
+In 1896 factionalism between these parties led the Republicans carrying Oregon in the presidential and congressional elections.
 State legislature elections resulted in the Populist leading the Democrats in elected members 18–7.
 The only meaningful victory that the Democrats could look to was that of Sylvester Pennoyer, who returned to the Democratic ticket and won the election for mayor, being supported by the Democrats and Populists together.
 The only other Democratic success was that the people of Oregon responded to the call to reform as the Democrats took 12 counties from the Republicans in that presidential election.